kannan-ar/MariGold.OpenXHTML/README.md

 doc.Document.Body.AppendChild<Paragraph>(new Paragraph(new Run(new Text("added text"))));
 doc.Save();
 ```
-If you want to create an Open XML document in memory, use the following code.
+You can also create an Open XML document in memory.
+Following example illustrates how to save the document in a `MemoryStream`.

 ```csharp
 using (MemoryStream mem = new MemoryStream())